-Home County Music and Art Festival celebrates 42 years of being London’s premier summer festival.
-Forty years of music, art and food, as always in downtown London’s beautiful Victoria Park.
-This ‘admission by donation’ event features 25 of Canada’s best roots, traditional and indie folk/pop acts.
+In 2017, Home County Music & Art Festival celebrates 44 years of being London’s premier summer festival.
+That’s 44 years of music, art and food, in downtown London’s beautiful Victoria Park.
+This ‘admission by donation’ event features Canada’s best roots, traditional and indie folk/pop acts.

 The festival site is wheelchair accessible and close to Richmond Row shopping and downtown hotels.

-The Home County Folk League presents a premier summer Music and Arts Festival and related Home County Folk League activities throughout the year.
+The Home County Folk League presents a premier summer music and art Festival and related Home County Folk League activities throughout the year.
 The League engages loyal patrons along with new generations in the appreciation and promotion of Canadian musicians and artisans.
-The League endeavors throughout the year to include an Artists in the Schools program and a Community Concert Series.
-The League strives to ensure environmentally friendly choices
+The League endeavours throughout the year to include an Artists in the Schools program and a Community Concert Series.
+The League strives to ensure environmentally friendly choices.

-For the 6th Year in a row, the Home County Music & Art Festival was once again chosen by Festivals & Events Ontario as one of the Top 100 Festivals in Ontario.
+For the 7th Year in a row, the Home County Music & Art Festival has once again been chosen by Festivals & Events Ontario as one of Ontario’s Top 100 Festivals in Ontario.

 Awarded by the London Free Press